hossaini310/vv3-templ/README.md

 - [vitest](https://www.npmjs.com/package/vitest/): A testing framework for Vue 3 applications
 - [@rushstack/eslint-patch](https://www.npmjs.com/package/@rushstack/eslint-patch): A patch for the ESLint linter that fixes a bug that causes it to crash when using the ESLint plugin for Vue.js
 - [caniuse-lite](https://www.npmjs.com/package/caniuse-lite): A database of browser support for various web technologies
+- [prettier](https://www.npmjs.com/package/prettier): A code formatter for JavaScript, TypeScript, CSS, JSON, and more
+- [prettier-plugin-tailwindcss](https://www.npmjs.com/package/prettier-plugin-tailwindcss): A plugin for the Prettier code formatter that formats Tailwind CSS classes

 ## Additional Resources